python/cpython/Doc/library/functools.rst

    to the value in the key).
 Additional nodes can be added to the graph using the :meth:`~TopologicalSorter.add` method.

-   Normally, the steps required to perform the sorting of a given graph are as follows:
+   In the general case, the steps required to perform the sorting of a given graph are as follows:

          * Create an instance of the :class:`TopologicalSorter` with an optional initial graph.